bzhang/hangman-game/README.md

 #### Get a hint by clicking on the "Hint" button

 I designed this feature to add more fun to the game.
 Each hint unveils one correct letter.
 Of course hint shouldn't be unlimited so I added scores, hearts and multiple rounds of games so that hinting would make sense to the player.
-This unfortunately introduced even more complexity which made a complete refactoring necessary.
+This introduced even more complexity which made a complete refactoring necessary.

 #### The score/heart system